 Schools are getting rid of homework from Essex, Mass., to Los Angeles, Calif.
-Although the no homework trend may sound alarming, especially to parents dreaming of their child’s acceptance to Harvard or Yale.
-There is mounting evidence that eliminating homework in grade school may actually have great benefits, especially in regard to education equity.
+Although the no-homework trend may sound alarming, especially to parents dreaming of their child’s acceptance to Harvard, Stanford or Yale, there is mounting evidence that eliminating homework in grade school may actually have great benefits, especially with regard to educational equity.

-In fact, while eliminating homework may come as a surprise to many of us, the debate is not new.
-Parents and educators have been debating the subject for the last century, swinging the educational pendulum back and forth between the need for homework and the need to eliminate homework.
+In fact, while the push to eliminate homework may come as a surprise to many adults, the debate is not new.
+Parents and educators have been talking about this subject for the last century, so that the educational pendulum continues to swing back and forth between the need for homework and the need to eliminate homework.

 The Problem with Homework: It Highlights Inequalities

-One of the great, yet often forgotten problems with homework is how it disproportionately affects students from less affluent families.
+One of the most pressing talking points around homework is how it disproportionately affects students from less affluent families.
 The American Psychological Association (APA) explained:

 “Kids from wealthier homes are more likely to have resources such as computers, internet connections, dedicated areas to do schoolwork and parents who tend to be more educated and more available to help them with tricky assignments.
 Kids from disadvantaged homes are more likely to work at afterschool jobs, or to be home without supervision in the evenings while their parents work multiple jobs.”